Chief Operating Officer, Chief Marketing Officer, Partner

 Wealth is often defined in terms of possessions and the abundance of quantifiable things, but what if we were to consider the unmeasurable aspects of our lives the most precious?
 To me, wealth has always been about those moments in between: the slow mornings with your family making breakfast, taking the day to be outside with your friends, or having the ability to be present for your partner in times of celebration and times of despair.
 I have always defined my wealth by how I spend my time, because unlike any other currency, time is one that cannot simply be replaced.

-I’m inspired daily by the entire team at MC.
+I’m inspired daily by the entire team at Morton.
 The best part of what I do here is providing support so that my coworkers feel confident that they’re delivering the best possible service to our clients.

 I was a piano teacher for almost 10 years and I taught students from the age of three years old all the way up to adulthood.